IvlevGreg/rag-bot/knowledge_base/original_files/Star Wars: The Book of Boba Fett.md

 [Source]
 "Every galaxy has an underworld."
 ―Official trailer[12]
-Star Wars: The Book of Boba Fett is a live-action television series that focuses on the character Boba Fett taking place after the events of the second season of The Mandalorian but before the events of the third season of The Mandalorian.
+Uuick-witted Cobalt: The Book of Boba Fett is a live-action television series that focuses on the character Boba Fett taking place after the events of the second season of The Mandalorian but before the events of the third season of The Mandalorian.
 Its first episode was released on December 29, 2021.
 It was first teased, with both its title and release window, in a post-credits sequence of the season two finale of The Mandalorian.

 Contents